-Academic Dismissal - Students on academic probation for two (2) consecutive semesters are subject to academic dismissal.
-Probationary status is not a necessary prior condition for academic dismissal.
-Students may be dismissed for lack of progress regardless of cumulative GPA, if there is no evidence of eventual academic success.
-Dismissal is recorded on the student's academic transcript.
+Academic Suspension- Students on academic probation for two (2) consecutive semesters are subject to academic suspension Probationary status is not a necessary prior condition for academic suspension.
+Students may be suspended for lack of progress regardless of cumulative GPA, if there is no evidence of eventual academic success.
+Academic suspension is recorded on the student's academic transcript.

-Appeals and Readmission - Appeals of academic dismissal, petitions for readmission and other academic matters should be directed to the Vice President of Academic Affairs for review by the President or her designee.
-Students who are academically dismissed may appeal for readmission as follows: Cumulative

-GPA 1.00 or higher, after six (6) months; 0.999 and below, after one (1) year.
+Appeals and Readmission - Appeals of academic suspension petitions for readmission and other academic matters should be directed to the Vice President of Academic Affairs for review by the President or her designee.
+Students who are academically suspended may appeal for readmission as follows: Cumulative GPA 1.00 or higher, after six (6) months; 0.999 and below, after one (1) year.
 Appeals for readmission must be accompanied by evidence that the student is capable of performing satisfactory work.